 In addition to the external factors that complicate business, oil and gas companies also continue to face internal challenges.
 Talent shortages, rising costs, and capital constraints are some of the chief concerns.
 Simultaneously, there are global trends that are impacting where and how the business will grow or decline.

 The industry also is dealing with social and behavioural changes.
 Urbanization, the growth of digital communication and social media, talent shifts and a host of other factors need to be addressed by the industry in terms of where and how they do business.
 The oil and gas industry wants to improve its public image and reduce scepticism, and monitoring social and behavioural changes will be an important step in this process.

-So at PwC, we are not only watching these developments in the industry, but we are analyzing these changes from the perspective of how they will impact our clients, and how we can best help companies prepare and manage the changes.
-We examine the issues, and build teams of subject matter specialists who develop appropriate solutions through our assurance, tax and advisory services.
-Our experienced professionals are on the ground in 158 countries around the world contributing local insight and understanding.
+So at PwC, we are not only watching these developments in the industry, but we are analysing these changes from the perspective of how they will impact our clients, and how we can best help companies prepare and manage the changes.
+We examine the issues, and build teams of subject matter specialists who develop appropriate solutions through our assurance, consulting, deals and tax services.
+Our experienced professionals are on the ground with offices in 756 locations in 157 countries around the world contributing local insight and understanding.

 PwC is a leading advisor to the global oil and gas industry, working with every segment of the business—from oilfield services to upstream to midstream to downstream—to provide business solutions tailored to meet your needs.
 For more than 100 years, we have helped oil and gas companies succeed.
 We look forward to the opportunity to work with your company.